-The Doctoral Level Section cultivates teaching and research skills in cutting edge research projects in keeping with the fundamental specialist insights related to the human and socio-environment developed while attempting the Master’s Level Section.
-The aim of the Doctoral Level Section is development of highly specialized professionals who have the research skills requisite to work as university lecturers and researchers at private think tanks etc., as well as businesses and local governments.
+The Doctoral Course cultivates teaching and research skills in cutting edge research projects in keeping with the fundamental specialist insights related to the human and socio-environment developed while attempting the Master’s Course.
+The aim of the Doctoral Course is development of highly specialized professionals who have the research skills requisite to work as university lecturers and researchers at private think tanks etc., as well as businesses and local governments.
 Degrees awarded are as follows: Doctorate in Social Environment, Doctorate in Literature, Doctorate in Law, Doctorate in Economics, and Doctorate in Science.

 The Ideal Doctoral Candidate

 The aim of the Doctoral Course is to develop university teaching staff, researchers, and highly specialized personnel who are extremely creative and can flourish in the multidisciplinary field that is the human and socio-environment.
 Therefore, the students that we require should not only possess a high level of specialist knowledge as demanded by traditional academic disciplines but also have the courage to move even further in cutting edge research that makes full use of the perspectives of interdisciplinarity and multidisciplinarity.
 In particular, since Human and Socio-Environmental Studies deal with education and research in a variety of fields that target “cultural environment,” “social environment,” and “human beings themselves,” what is required from the students who study here more than anything is the attitude of openness towards other people, respect for different cultures, an active interest in the above, a flexible way of thinking about unfamiliar phenomena, and a strong sense of logic.